xenomachina/dvdrip/README.md

   there are multiple files, they will be placed in a new directory called Output_Name.

-Limitations
+## Limitations:

   This script has been tested on both Linux and Mac OS X with Python 3, HandBrakeCLI and VLC installed (and also MacPorts in the case of OS X).

-Usage: dvdrip.py [-h] [-v] [-c] [-n] [--scan] [--main-feature] [-t TITLES]
+## Usage:

-                 [-i INPUT] [-o OUTPUT] [--mount-timeout MOUNT_TIMEOUT]
+    dvdrip.py [-h] [-v] [-c] [-n] [--scan] [--main-feature] [-t TITLES] [-i INPUT] [-o OUTPUT] [--mount-timeout MOUNT_TIMEOUT]

-Optional arguments:
+## Optional arguments:

     -h, --help            show this help message and exit -v, --verbose         Increase verbosity.
     -c, --chapter_split   Split each chapter out into a separate file.
     -n, --dry-run         Don't actually write anything.
     --scan                Display scan of disc; do not rip.
     --main-feature        Rip only the main feature title.
     -t TITLES, --titles TITLES
                           Comma-separated list of title numbers to consider (starting at 1) or * for all titles.
     -i INPUT, --input INPUT
                           Volume to rip (must be a directory).
     -o OUTPUT, --output OUTPUT
                           Output location.
 Extension is added if only one title being ripped, otherwise, a directory will be created to contain ripped titles.
     --mount-timeout MOUNT_TIMEOUT
                           Amount of time to wait for a mountpoint to be mounted